BAY AREA STEW -

 My evenings are cold now,

 I look for Sirius in the night sky

 Pomo words: Wiihayo Haiyu = star dog / Winnewa = friend

 ABOUT THE AUTHOR

 Elsa Fernandez grew up in Asia.
 She has lived in San Francisco since 1970 and never gets tired of this lovely city.
 She has travelled the world and still gets excited flying back home and to finally land at SFO.
 Her family is scattered around the world—India, Australia, Dubai, England, Ireland and Argentina.
 She is a political junkie and majored in Journalism and Political Science.
 She loves music and plays the piano quite well (one of her dreams was to own a piano bar in upcountry Maui . . . she would probably call it the Maui Moon!).
 Writing poetry is an emotional outlet for her.

 Poetry - Food

-The Better than Sex Blueberry Cake
+The Better-than-Sex Blueberry Cake

 Bay Area Byways

-Where Earth Meets Sky
+Where the Earth Meets the Sky